-Annual installments of \$264,040, with a 1.5% COLA increase annually paid until death.
+(2) Annual installments of \$264,040 in first year, with a 1.5% COLA increase annually paid until death.

-Fifteen year annual benefit based on 25% of base salary at the age of 65.
+(3) Fifteen year annual benefit based on 25% of base salary at distribution age (65).
 The benefit formula for Mr. Brolly's plan is based upon a percentage of salary.
 For purposes of the present value calculation, the salary as of the measurement date was used.

-Annual installments of \$118,939 in first year, with a 1.5% COLA increase annually paid until death.
+(4) Annual installments of \$118,939 in first year, with a 1.5% COLA increase annually paid until death.

-Six year installments based on 10% of salary at distribution age (60).
+(5) Six year installments based on 10% of salary at distribution age (60).
 The benefit formula for Mr. Hall's Executive Supplemental Income Agreement, is based upon a percentage of salary.
 For purposes of the present value calculation, the salary is as of the measurement date was used.

-Original benefit under the terms of the SERP was \$59,177 per year.
+(6) Original benefit under the terms of the SERP was \$59,177 per year.
 This benefit has increased by 8% per year for each full year worked past normal retirement age of 65 and Mr. Davis, as of December 31, 2019, was 69 years old.
 Annual installments, currently valued at \$80,510 for first year, with a 1.5% COLA increase annually, paid until death.